ubilab-escape/prototype/README.md

 ![Setup of the scale](scale.svg)

+### Building the software for the Scale
+The software for the ESP8266 is build using the Arduino IDE (1.8.10).
+The following configurations were made in the IDE:
+Add the following board manager URL in Preferences -> Additional Boards Manager URLs: https://arduino.esp8266.com/stable/package_esp8266com_index.json
+Install the following board under Tools -> Board: -> Boards Manager... :
+- esp8266 by ESP8266 Community (2.6.3)
+In Tools -> Board select the "Generic ESP8266 Module".
+No further selections are made in the Tools tab.
+Additionally the following libraries are used:
+- Arduinojson by Benoit Blanchon (6.14.0)
+- HX711 Arduino Library by Bogdan Necula, Andreas Motl (0.7.2)
+- PubSbubClient by Nick O'Leary (2.7.0)

+Now open the project in the Arduino IDE and create a new file in the sketch called "wifi_pw.h".
+Add the following line with your WIFI password: const char* PASSWORD = "DEFAULT";

 ### Solving the puzzle by tricking STASIS
 To get the 4 floppy disks (e.g. the prototype) out of the safe, you have to replace them with 4 different floppy disks, that can be found in the room.
 If you remove the prototype disks without replacing them, STASIS is very angry and wants the prototype back.